Phil Campbell and the Bastard Sons: We're the Bastards

 On 4 September 2020, the band announced on social media that a new album We're the Bastards would be released on 13 November via Nuclear Blast.
 The album was recorded in 2020 and produced by Todd Campbell in Wales and mixed by Soren Anderson.
 Vocalist Neil Starr said: "It's definitely great to know that we have an audience now.
 We know there are people that want to hear it, but the truth is that we just had fun with it.
 Once again, we made the record we wanted to make and it's been really exciting.
 It was awesome to take our minds off everything and just concentrate on recording a kick ass album for the fans to enjoy."

 On 2 June 2021, the band announced they had parted ways with vocalist Neil Starr.

 On 18 January 2022 the band announced that Joel Peters had been made a permanent member of the band.

+On 11 September 2025 the band announced that Joel Peters was no longer a part of the band.